datastaxdevs/workshop-nosqlbench/README.md

 > you would need to provide a parameter such as `hosts=192.168.1.1,192.168.1.2`,
 > and there would be _no_ `secureconnectbundle` parameter.
 As for username and password,
 > ... well, that depends on how you configured the Cassandra installation.
+> The crucial thing is that NoSQLBench uses the very same CQL drivers to
+> access the database, regardless of whether Astra DB or any Cassandra cluster.

 The above command should last approximately ten minutes, during which NoSQLBench sends a constant stream of I/O operations to the database and collects timing